Saturday, November 30, 2024

 P.K.Ghatak, MD

 In the 15th century, Yaws and Pinta were already present in the old world among the poor population living in unhygienic conditions.
 Christopher Columbus brought spirochetal diseases with his crew and introduced them in the new world.
-A rapid spread of The spirochete became widely scattered among the unprotected population.
+A rapid spread of the spirochete became widely scattered among the unprotected population.
 The rapid growth of the spirochete, produced several gene mutations, just like we have witnessed the COVID-19 epidemic.
-One of the gene mutation resulted in the of a more virulent and rapidly multiplying spirochete, transmitted sexually, called Treponema pallidum.
-Columbus in his return voyage introduced this newly evolved mutated spirochete and resulted in introducing syphilis in Europe.
+One of the gene mutations resulted in a more virulent and rapidly multiplying spirochete, transmitted sexually, called Treponema pallidum.
+Columbus in his return voyage introduced this newly evolved mutated spirochete which resulted in introducing syphilis in Europe.

-Treponema pallidum, a gram negative, long helical coiled tubular, flagellated motile organism, microaerophilis and difficult to culture in the laboratory.
+Treponema pallidum, a gram negative, long helical coiled, tubular, flagellated motile organism, microaerophilic and difficult to culture in the laboratory.
 The outer wall of the Treponema lacks lipopolysaccharide and membrane proteins.

-There were flurries of activities in all the major nations of Europe in order to detect, diagnose and effectively treat syhilis when ordinary citizens, celebrities and royals were infected and dying of syphilis.
+There were flurries of activities in all the major nations of Europe in order to detect, diagnose and effectively treat syphilis when ordinary citizens, celebrities and royals were infected and dying of syphilis.

 Syphilis in earlier days was much more invasive and rapidly progressive than the clinical spectrum we see today.
 At one point syphilis was about to be eliminated from the world by Penicillin therapy and preventive measures, but a new disease, HIV/AIDS put this off indefinitely.